apache/sling-site/content/documentation/bundles/configuration-installer-factory.md

-title=TODO title for configuration-installer-factory.md
-date=1900-01-01
-type=post
-tags=blog
+title=Configuration Installer Factory
+type=page
 status=published
 ~~~~~~
-Title: Configuration Installer Factory

 The configuration installer factory provides support for configurations to the [OSGI installer](/documentation/bundles/osgi-installer.html).
 The provisioning of artifacts is handled by installer providers like the file installer or the JCR installer.

 ## Configurations

 Configuration file names are related to the PID and factory PID.
 The structure of the file name is as follows:

 filename ::= <pid> ( '-' <subname> )? ('.cfg'|'.config')

 If the form is `<pid>('.cfg'|'.config')`, the file contains the properties for a Managed Service.
 The `<pid>` is then the PID of the Managed Service.
 See the Configuration Admin service for details.

 When a Managed Service Factory is used, the situation is different.
 The `<pid>` part then describes the PID of the Managed Service Factory.
 You can pick any `<subname>`, the installer will then create an instance for the factory for each unique name.
 For example:

 com.acme.xyz.cfg // configuration for Managed Service
 // com.acme.xyz
 com.acme.abc-default.cfg // Managed Service Factory,
 // creates an instance for com.acme.abc

 If a configuration is modified, the file installer will write the configuration back to a file to ensure peristence across restarts (if `sling.fileinstall.writeback` is enabled).